Matthew Devotional Commentary

 Matthew 4:4

-Before Jesus was to embark on His earthly ministry and set out on His three year march to the cross it was necessary for Him to demonstrate that He was qualified to act as the federal Head of God's new creation of mankind.
-The first man..
-Adam had failed in his assignment, but as the last Man - the last Adam, Jesus Christ, must prove Himself qualified for the task of Kinsman-Redeemer - to the lost race of mankind.
+Before Jesus was to embark on His earthly ministry and set out on His three year march to the Cross, it was necessary for Him to demonstrate that He was qualified to act as the federal Head of God's new creation of mankind.
+The first man, Adam, had failed in his assignment, but as the last Man, the last Adam, Jesus Christ would need to prove Himself qualified for the task of Kinsman-Redeemer to the lost race of mankind.

 Matthew 5:2